 - Completely free G Suite basic account for 14 days

-- Create team of multiple users for testing
+- Create a team of multiple users for testing

 - Upload and share files, send emails normally